 This year’s conference hosted fabulous speakers, such as Steve Pemberton, author of “A Chance In The World” and Vice President and Chief Diversity Officer for Walgreens.
 Steve shared his life’s story of growing up in the foster-care system, in a way that was, as one attendee put it: “An inspiration to all!
 Be a lighthouse in someone else’s life!”

-Additional speakers included State Auditor Suzanne Bump, Department of Children and Families Commissioner Linda Spears and Timothy Gallagher of the Department of Elementary and Secondary Education.
+Over 200 attendees soaked in the information from nine workshops as well as a variety of other speakers including State Auditor Suzanne Bump, Commissioner Linda Spears from the Department of Children and Families (DCF), and Timothy Gallagher from the Department of Elementary and Secondary Education (DESE).

 I want to say a special thanks to everyone at the Federation and the Special Education Surrogate Parent Program (SESPP/EDCO) for your assistance and support in making this day happen.
 This is a program and conference that is vital to the support of individuals working with our students.
 I cannot put it better than one presenter, who said, “Both the FCSN and SESPP/RTSC are close to my heart as I feel it is vital that parents and SESPs have training and support for their roles as it is so demanding and dynamic.
 DCF students need more than a village – they need a whole metropolis!”